 3-D mammography is safe.
 The technology uses very low dose x-ray energy during the exam.
 The total patient dose for 3-D mammography is well within the FDA safety standards for mammography.

-Most physicians will recommend either a traditional 2-D mammogram or a 3-D mammogram depending on several different factors.
-Recent studies have shown that 3-D mammography can detect up to 41 percent more invasive breast cancers and may reduce false positives by up to 40 percent— reducing the need to return for additional imaging.
+Recent studies have shown that 3-D mammography can detect up to 41 percent more invasive breast cancers and may reduce false positives by up to 40 percent—reducing the need to return for additional imaging.

 In this way, 3-D mammography finds cancers that could potentially be missed with conventional 2-D mammography.
 Talk to your doctor to determine the best type of exam for you.